modelica/newsletter/_2023-02/SystemModeler-events.md

 ![Alt text](Wolfram-conference.png 'Wolfram Virtual Technology Conference 2023')

-Join the Wolfram Virtual Technology Conference to explore how System Modeler as well as Wolfram's technology stack can empower your organization's research, development and deployment.
-In this conference new Modelica libraries will be presented.
-Furthermore, you will learn how to easily publish your Modelica models, automatically calibrate model parameters and gamify your simulation experiments.
+Join the Wolfram Virtual Technology Conference to explore how System Modeler and the rest of Wolfram's technology stack can empower your organization's research, development and deployment.
+At this conference, new Modelica libraries will be presented.

 Learn from users, presenters and developers.
 Schedule a one-on-one meeting with our experts to get your questions answered.